tpitse/tpitse/README.md

 - 👋 Hi, I’m @tpitse
-- 👀 I’m interested in backend development
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning backend development on
+- 🌱 I’m currently learning fullstack development on
 - 💞️ I’m looking to collaborate on freeCodeCamp
-- 📫 How to reach me ... ttpitse@gmail.com
+- 📫 How to reach me ... tpitse@outlook.com

 <!---
 tpitse/tpitse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.